How to Get More Google Reviews as a Dentist (2026)

 Stage 1: Local search visibility

-Moz's Local Search Ranking Factors study ranks review signals (quantity, velocity, diversity, and rating) among the top 3 factors for Google Map Pack placement.
-Practices with 100+ reviews and a 4.7+ average rating appear in the local 3-pack, which captures 44% of all clicks in local search results.
-Practices below that threshold are functionally invisible to patients searching "dentist near me."
+Review signals (quantity, velocity, diversity, and rating) rank among the top three Google Map Pack factors per Moz's Local Search Ranking Factors study.
+Practices with 100 plus reviews and a 4.7 plus average rating land in the local 3-pack, which captures 44 percent of all clicks in local search.
+Below that threshold, your practice is functionally invisible to patients searching "dentist near me."
+A clean Google Business Profile with consistent NAP data is the foundation, but reviews are what move you into the Map Pack.

 Stage 2: Click-through rate

-Among practices that do appear in search results, star rating and review count determine who gets clicked.
-A 4.8-star practice with 200 reviews gets 2-3x more clicks than a 4.3-star practice with 30 reviews.
-The review count and star rating are visible before anyone visits your website, making them the first impression most potential patients have of your practice.
-Patients scrolling through Google search results make a split-second decision based on two numbers: star rating and review count.
-Everything else about your practice (your website, your office, your clinical skills) only matters if those two numbers earn the click first.
+Among practices that do appear in search results, star rating and review count determine who gets the click.
+A 4.8-star practice with 200 reviews earns 2 to 3x the clicks of a 4.3-star practice with 30 reviews.
+Both numbers are visible before anyone visits your website.
+Your homepage, your office, your clinical work — none of it matters if those two numbers don't earn the click first.

 Stage 3: Conversion to appointment

-Patients who read 5-10 positive reviews before calling arrive pre-sold on your practice.
+Patients who read 5 to 10 positive reviews before calling arrive pre-sold.
 They've already decided you're trustworthy based on other patients' experiences.
-This means shorter sales conversations, higher case acceptance rates, and less price sensitivity.
-The review profile does the trust-building work that used to require multiple touchpoints.
-Practices with strong review profiles report 35-50% more inbound calls than competitors with weaker profiles.
-For the comprehensive data on review impact, see our Google reviews for dentists guide.
+Shorter sales conversations.
+Higher case acceptance.
+Less price sensitivity.
+The review profile does the trust work that used to require multiple touchpoints.
+Practices with strong review profiles report 35 to 50 percent more inbound calls than competitors with weaker profiles.
+For the local search backdrop driving these gains, see our 2026 local SEO updates guide.

 Ready to increase Google reviews for your dental practice?